infracloudio/fission/Documentation/wip/testing-proposal.md

 Ω(ACTUAL).Should(BeAnExistingFile()) //  The file should already exist

 ```
-There are many more matchers which cane be found here: http://onsi.github.io/gomega/#provided-matchers
+There are many more matchers which can be found here: http://onsi.github.io/gomega/#provided-matchers

 - We can build custom mathers in Go language for reusable logic.